23 Best Things To Do In Lakeland, FL 2025

 Address: 400 Bonnet Springs Blvd., Lakeland, FL 33815

 Located near Mirror Lake, this park covers about 30 acres and offers a covered picnic area, restrooms, a splash pad, a multi-purpose field, and a playground.
-The Park is a lovely place to spend a few hours.
+It is a lovely place to spend a few hours.

 Playground Hours: Monday – Friday: 8 AM – Just before dusk, Saturday & Sunday: 8 AM – Dusk